 - Up to $10,000 for DUI manslaughter/leaving the scene

-You may also face imprisonment for a DUI conviction, depending on the number of prior convictions and other charges, according to Florida Highway Safety and Motor Vehicles (FHSMV).
+You may also face imprisonment for a DUI conviction, depending on the number of your prior convictions and other charges, according to Florida Highway Safety and Motor Vehicles (FLHSMV).

-To determine if it makes sense to work with a lawyer, consider the cost of criminal convictions—in terms of fines, jail time, and negative impacts to your life.
-You may want to seek help from our team, as we understand criminal law and will work to seek the best possible outcome for your case.
+To determine if it makes sense to work with a criminal defense lawyer, consider the cost of convictions—in terms of fines, jail time, and negative impacts on your life.
+You may want to seek help from our team, as we understand criminal law and will work to seek the best possible outcome for your case in Orlando, FL.

 To consult with an experienced criminal defense lawyer serving Orlando, call 855-686-6752

-Types of Cases We Can Help You with
+Types of Criminal Cases Our Defense Lawyers Can Help You With

 We can represent you in a number of case types, including: